Chapter Job Listings

 This is a fulltime permanent position with a salary range of $55,909 - $83,864 and an attractive benefits package.

 Please apply in confidence before November 19, 2018, with resume and references to the CEO, St. Paul’s Hospital Foundation at firstname.lastname@example.org or mail to 1702 20th Street West, Saskatoon, SK S7M 0Z9.

 We thank all applicants.
 Only those granted an interview will be contacted

 Location: Calgary, AB

-Employment Type: Full-time
+Employment Type: Full-Time

-Calgary Health Trust, a catalyst in healthcare philanthropy, connects donor passion with treatment, education and research priorities in the Calgary community.
-As the fundraising arm of Alberta Health Services (AHS) in Calgary, the Trust raises and disburses philanthropic healthcare gifts and other funds across Calgary and the surrounding area.
+Calgary Health Trust serves as a catalyst that connects donor passion with treatment, education, and research priorities in the Calgary hospital and medical care community.
+As the fundraising arm of AHS in greater Calgary, the Trust raises and disburses philanthropic healthcare gifts and other funds across Calgary and the surrounding area.

 - Newborn Health

 - Emergency Pediatric Pod